 Finally, you guys are young and, in your own right, successful tech entrepreneurs.
 Do you have any advice for those who are looking to follow your path?

 Oye: I would say a good support system is important.
 We've been lucky we have each other first.
 We also have people who truly believe in what were doing because we've been at stages where ...

-Olaolu: … everyday is the last day (general laughter), it’s likely you will die the next day.
-It’s like everything is out to pretty much hurt you so you need to have people you can fall back on.
-People that look beyond the term sheet, beyond the employment base, who can help you to keep doing whatever you’re doing for at least one more day before you figure out what the next step is.
+Olaolu: ... everyday is the last day (general laughter), it's likely you will die the next day.
+Outdoor saunas and wooden hot tubs UK It's like everything is out to pretty much hurt you so you need to have people you can fall back on.
+People that look beyond the term sheet, beyond the employment base, who can help you to keep doing whatever you're doing for at least one more day before you figure out what the next step is.